Mery Vieira Mery Vieira

 The AristoCats - one of my favorite representations of a single mother finding love.
 Photo Credit: www.thedailypaws.com

-While a man may cover the cost of dinner, I cover the cost of babysitting—every hour away from my child is an investment I don’t take lightly.
+While a man may cover the cost of dinner, I cover the cost of babysitting, and every hour away from my child is an investment I don’t take lightly.
 And so, I’ve learned to be more discerning.
 Not just about who I spend time with, but about the kind of man I would even consider welcoming into the life my child and I have built together.

 That kind of support is a lifeline.
 It reminded me that no matter the mistakes we make, we are still worthy of love, of joy, and of redemption.